Main field(s) of study and in-depth level:

 A1E: contains degree project for Master of Arts/Master of Science (60 credits)

 A2E: contains degree project for Master of Arts/Master of Science (120 credits)

 AXX: in-depth level of the course cannot be classified.

 Fail (U), Pass (3), Pass with credit (4), Pass with distinction (5)

 The Faculty Board of Science and Technology

-Automatic control I. Either of Probability and statistics or Basic mathematical statistics.
+120 credits including Automatic Control I and a course in basic mathematical statistics.
 English language proficiency that corresponds to English studies at upper secondary (high school) level in Sweden ("English 6").